 Meltdowns are a very real possibility especially with the toddler set but it’s all good!
 We are after real, natural, candid photos and as much as we want lots of fun, smiley photos, I also want to capture your children's personalities and all that that entails.
 If your child cries, hides or doesn’t want to cooperate with our game plan, please know that it’s totally ok and please don’t stress about it.
 As the mother of a toddler, I have been there!
 I have plenty of tricks up my sleeve and, really, you might love a few photos of your child in his or her non-optimum state down the road.

 Depending on my current workload, it typically takes me about 2-3 weeks.
 Once I am done editing the photos, I will upload them to your online gallery for you to review and choose which package you would like to purchase.

 If any of you are sick the day of the shoot, we can absolutely reschedule.
 It happens and it's much more important that everyone be happy and healthy while we're taking photos, especially for families with young babies.
 If I get sick, I will reschedule as well.
 The same goes for bad weather if we're doing an outdoor shoot.
 Thankfully, it is a rare occassion in sunny La La Land!

 I use Canon Mark 3 bodies and shoot with a variety of lenses.
 My favorite lenses are my Sigma Art 35mm/1.4 and the Canon 50mm/1.4.
 I also sometimes bring along my film cameras, a Canon EOS 1 (35mm) and a Pentax 645 (medium format), when the mood strikes.
 I shoot strictly with natural, available light for family shoots so I don't use any lighting gear.
 And, I edit all of my images through a combination of Lightroom and Photoshop.

 Yes!
-I often travel up to San Francisco and Portland where I have family clients and would love to come to you, wherever you are!
+I regularly travel up to San Francisco and Portland where I have family clients and would love to come to you, wherever you are!
 Email me if you're interested and we can discuss.